Published: 2 May 2019

 In an unhealthy relationship you could be left feeling:

-These kind of feelings can bring you down and affect your mental health.
+These kinds of feelings can bring you down and affect your mental health.
 Negative feelings can impact on you and affect your future relationships too.

 When relationships become unhealthy